patsys/grpc_health_proxy/README.md

 > **_NOTE:_**  This is Forked from  salrashid123/grpc_health_proxy the cli mode is Compatible with the original, the webserver url have changed to /{helthpath} for check proxy run, /{helthpath}/{host} to check grpc on host run and /{helthpath}/{host}/{service} to check service on host.

 > **_NOTE:_**  The Cli parameter use as host cli and when in the config file under hosts.cli parameter set then the cli arguments will overwrite.
+The cli host is require set cli.address to a dummy addresss it will not be used.

 `grpc_health_proxy` is a webserver proxy for [gRPC Health Checking Protocol][hc].